lief-project/LIEF/doc/sphinx/formats/pe/modifications/resources.rst

         pe.write("new.exe");

-This low-level API can be used to modify the tree or changing the data of a specific node.
+This low-level API can be used to modify the tree or change the data of a specific node.

 .. admonition:: Pretty Printing
   :class: tip

-  One can also *print* a node to get a pretty representation of the resources
+  You can also *print* a node to get a formatted representation of the resource tree:
-  tree:

   .. code-block:: python